spiral/docs/queue/scraper.md

 $ php app.php scrape https://some-website.com/ 5
 ```

-To observe how many pages are being scraped via interactive console:
+To observe how many pages scraped via interactive console:

 ```bash
 $ ./spiral jobs:stat -i
 ```

-> The demo solution will scan some pages multiple times, use proper database or lock mechanism to avoid that.
+> The demo solution will scan some pages multiple times, use a proper database or lock mechanism to avoid that.